k82cn/k82cn.github.io/about.md

 __Team Lead of Spectrum Symphony CE__

-Lead ~10 size of team on agile development for new requirements, by working with global Product manager, to meet business priorities in time; the major requirements includes:
+Lead ~10 size of team on agile development for new requirements, by working with global Product manager, to meet business priorities in time.

-* SSM migration
-* DAG workload for Symphony (research)
-* Single SIM for Symphony (investigation)
-* Multiple Tasks in One Service Instance (MTS)
-* Service Affinity Group (SAG)
-* Recursive Workload
-* 20K cores per application (Multiple-SSM)

 ### Baidu, Beijing, China (2008 ~ 2010)